2012 Atlantic hurricane season

-The 2012 Atlantic hurricane season was the final year in a consecutive string of three very active seasons since 2010, with 19 tropical storms; although many of the storms were weak and short-lived.
-The 2012 season was also a costly season in terms of property damage, and remains the fifth-costliest season, behind 2021, 2022, 2005 and 2017.
+The 2012 Atlantic hurricane season was the final year in a string of three consecutive very active seasons since 2010, with 19 tropical storms.
+The 2012 season was also a costly one in terms of property damage, mostly due to Hurricane Sandy.
 The season officially began on June 1 and ended on November 30, dates that conventionally delimit the period during each year in which most tropical cyclones form in the Atlantic Ocean.
 However, Alberto, the first named system of the year, developed on May 19 – the earliest date of formation since Subtropical Storm Andrea in 2007.
 A second tropical cyclone, Beryl, developed later that month.
 This was the first occurrence of two pre-season named storms in the Atlantic basin since 1951.
 It moved ashore in North Florida on May 29 with winds of 65 mph, making it the strongest pre-season storm to make landfall in the Atlantic basin.
 This season marked the first time since 2009 where no tropical cyclones formed in July.
 Another record was set by Hurricane Nadine later in the season; the system became the fourth-longest-lived tropical cyclone ever recorded in the Atlantic, with a total duration of 22.25 days.
-The final storm to form, Tony, dissipated on October 25 – however, Hurricane Sandy, which formed before Tony, became extratropical on October 29.
+The final storm to form, Tony, dissipated on October 25, and the season came to a close when Hurricane Sandy became extratropical on October 29.